teacheredu-euniwell/oer-diversity-inclusion/README.md

 Big-5 Model
 ---
-The _Big-5 Model_ is examined through an amount of international research.
-In the 1930s, the development of the model has started with lexical approach studies based on the view that personality traits are reflected in language and that all essential differences between people are already represented in the dictionary by corresponding terms.
+The Big 5 Model has been scrutinised intensely by international research.
+Development of the model started in the 1930s with lexical approach studies based on the view that personality traits are reflected in language and that all essential differences between people are already represented in the dictionary by corresponding terms.

-According to the five factors the model is also called the OCEAN-model: __(see Costa & McCrae, 1988; Costa et al., 2019)[^1][^2]
+This five-factors model is also called the __OCEAN-model__: (see Costa & McCrae, 1988; Costa et al., 2019)[^1][^2]

 * __Openness:__ practical, prefers routine, comforting (low score); imaginative, prefers variety, independent (high score)